Simen Johan: Early life and education

 Simen Johan was born in Kirkenes, in the extreme north of Norway and is of Sámi descent.
 He moved to Höllviken, Sweden in 1979.
 After attending film school at Lugnetskolan in Falun, Sweden, Johan moved to New York City in 1992 to continue his studies at School of Visual Arts, where he studied under Duane Michals, James Casebere, and Gregory Crewdson.

 Early work

 In 1993, Johan drew attention for his work merging digital manipulation with traditional darkroom techniques.
 At a time when digital photo processing was in its infancy, Johan found ways to exploit the medium beyond the boundaries of what was then considered possible.
 His images recombined fragments of faces and bodies (including his own) into new characters, which he then situated into similarly fabricated scenes.
-By inverting his files and then printing them onto transparent film, Johan was able to produce "negatives," allowing him to use traditional darkroom processes to create sepia toned silver gelatin prints.
+By collaborating with a medical lab, Johan was able to produce "negatives", allowing him to use traditional darkroom processes to create sepia toned silver gelatin prints.
 By the mid-90s, his work was frequently featured in exhibitions spearheading digital art, including Bit by Bit: Postphotographic Imaging, at Hunter College, New York, and (R)evolution, at Museo della Scienza e della Tecnologia "Leonardo da Vinci" in Milan, Italy.